sattarab/ng-nvd3/README.md

 ##AngularJS directive for nvd3.js charts
 This is a nvd3 directive for AngularJS.
 It currently supports pie Chart, line Chart, scatter Chart and horizontal Bar Chart.
+This is a lightweight directive which the ability to allow the output graph to be responsive.

 ###Basic Setup
 ```